ZillianGroup/zweb/docs/Subcommands.md

-# ILLA cli subcommands
+# ZWEB cli subcommands

 ## Deploy

 Command name: `deploy`

-Use: Deploy a new ILLA Builder Docker instance with the given name `illa_builder`.
+Use: Deploy a new ZWEB Builder Docker instance with the given name `zweb_builder`.

 Options:

 - `-S, --self`: Self-hosted installation

-- `-C, --cloud`: ILLA Cloud installation
+- `-C, --cloud`: ZWEB Cloud installation

-- `-V, --builder-version <X.Y.Z>`: Set the version of ILLA Builder.
+- `-V, --builder-version <X.Y.Z>`: Set the version of ZWEB Builder.
 The default value is `latest`.

-- `-p, --port <PORT>`: Set the port of ILLA Builder.
+- `-p, --port <PORT>`: Set the port of ZWEB Builder.
 The default value is `80`.

-- `-m, --mount <PATH>`: The mount path for the ILLA Builder.
-The default value is `/var/lib/illa`.
+- `-m, --mount <PATH>`: The mount path for the ZWEB Builder.
+The default value is `/var/lib/zweb`.

 - `-h, --help`: Prints help information